logo image

 Next to the Abbey is the Abbey Church.
 The left hand section in this image was built in the 1100s, and right side in the 1800s.

-King Robert the Bruce is buried in the new section, and the shrine to Saint Margaret is situated at the end of the new section.
+King Robert the Bruce is buried in the new section, with the shrine to Saint Margaret at the end of the new section.
 The new section is free to enter to view the Tomb of Robert the Bruce.
 There is a gift shop in the Church.

 The Abbot House is next to the Abbey.
-This is the oldest building in Dunfermline, built in the 1500s, and survived the Great Fire of Dunfermline in 1624.
+This is the oldest building in Dunfermline, built in the 1500s, surviving the Great Fire of Dunfermline in 1624.
 The house now normally serves as a Museum.

 Dunfermline Abbey Page Home